AhoyISki/duat/book/src/how-to-use/key-bindings.md

 # Key bindings

 Duat's default mode is one heavily inspired by Kakoune.
 This means that it is modal, and follows "object action" semantics, unlike (neo)vim, which follows "action object" semantics.

 Duat is extremely capable in the multi-cursor department, so Duat's default mode makes heavy use of multiple cursors.
 Every action will be done on every cursor, unless specified otherwise.

 Given that, here are the bindings for `duatmode`:

-# Keymaps

-On every key, if the action involves selections, unless stated otherwise, it will take place in all selections.

-## `Insert` mode
+## Insert mode

-Insert mode is the text editing mode of Duat, much like Vim's.
+Insert mode is the text editing mode of Duat, much like Vim’s.
 It is also entered via various keys in `Normal` mode.

 On insert mode, keys are sent normally, with the exception of the
 following:

-`<Tab>` and `<S-Tab>` will do different things depending on your [tab mode].
+`<Tab>` and `<s-Tab>` will do different things depending on your [tab mode].

-`<C-n>` and `<C-p>` go to the next and previous completion entries.
+`<s-n>` and `<s-p>` go to the next and previous completion entries.

-`<Esc>` exits insert mode, returning to `Normal` mode`.
+`<Esc>` exits insert mode, returning to `Normal` mode\`.

 ## Normal mode

 The keys in `normal` mode follow the following patterns:

-- `word` characters follow Duat's [word chars], which are normally used to define where lines wrap.
+* `word` characters follow Duat’s [word chars], which are normally used to define where lines wrap.
-- `WORD` characters are just any non-whitespace character.
+* `WORD` characters are just any non-whitespace character.

 In normal mode, another factor is the `param` value, which is incremented by typing digits.
 For example, if you type